GAINS-ASEN23/Ground-Software/README.md

 git clone https://github.com/GAINS-ASEN23/Ground-Software.git
 ```

-When compiled, the SPICE databases have to be placed in the Ground-Software/x64 folder.
+When first compiled, the SPICE databases have to be placed in the Ground-Software/x64 folder.
 Download the de440.bsp and naif0012.tls from the following links.

 https://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/planets/

 https://naif.jpl.nasa.gov/pub/naif/generic_kernels/lsk/

+## Compiling

+The code must be compiled after any edits or changes.
+The GUI.exe will be regenerated with each compilation, so a compile is necessary for GUI.exe to reflect any code changes.

+How to compile using Visual Studio 2022: Under "Solution Explorer", right click on "Solution 'groundSoftware'" and click "build" for small updates, or click "rebuild" if large changes have been made to the code or if error occur.

 ## Usage

 To run the software, click on GUI.exe in the x64 folder.
 If everything is correct, the software should start right up.